Updated: March 30, 2021

 When it comes to investments, the stock market, mutual funds, bonds, and cash deposits are what most people first think about.
 However, if you’re looking for investment alternatives, what options do you have?

-But since these don’t exist yet or are not as easily accessible if you’re in the Philippines, then you can just instead consider the following products and assets to invest on.
+But since these don’t exist yet or are not as easily accessible if you’re in the Philippines, then you can just instead consider the following products and assets to invest in.

 1. Exchange Traded Funds

-ETF’s are a good alternative to Index Funds because they carry the same risk and long-term growth potential.
-If you want to learn more how ETF’s work, then you can read this simple explanation that I wrote before.
+ETFs are a good alternative to Index Funds because they carry the same risk and long-term growth potential.
+If you want to learn more about how ETF’s work, then you can read this simple explanation that I wrote before.